jtpio/jtpio.github.io/_drafts/js1k-2015-postmortem.md

 ### Original shader source code

-The fragment shader used before the minification, with comments.
+The fragment shader used before the minification, with comments, is quite verbose:

 {% highlight glsl %}
 uniform float T;